 Occasionally, you’ll be able to place your feet against some rocks for stability.
 But it’s only a matter of time before you’ll lose your position and end up back at the mercy of the current.

 While all the visitors at the time of my visit were adults, everyone was smiling as if we were kids at a water park.

-During my first time in, the water quickly sent me to the other end of the restaurant, after which was an area with nothing but mangroves.
-Feeling I’d not be able to get back again, I made sure to grab onto the wooden staircase leading to the upper level.
+During my first time in, the water quickly sent me to the other end of the restaurant, after which there was an area with nothing but mangroves.
+Thinking I’d not be able to get back again, I made sure to grab onto the wooden staircase leading to the upper level.